-Describe the types and results of consultations with stakeholders that were completed in designing this project.

-Detail links (if any) with broader programmes or strategies such as national or local government plans or initiatives from non-government or international agencies.
+Why did you choose to partner with this organization and what will it’s role be?

 Detail any laws, legal impediments or other regulatory issues that are relevant and how they will be overcome.
 E.g. access to private or public land, restrictions on planting types or numbers of tree or other flora, restrictions on modifying river flow.

-Detail additional resources that are being contributed to the project

-e.g. other funding, borrowed equipment, contribution of skilled or unskilled labour.

-Provide details of how the project is envisaged to be implemented: roles and responsibilities of partner organisations, contractors or consultants involved in the project and detail their relationship with the Rotary Club.

-i.e. Provide a project organigram and implementation plan if appropriate.

 Describe the long-term plans in terms of project or impact sustainability and how it may be scaled up or out if successful.

 i.e. How will the project or the impacts of the project continue beyond the funding period?

-Detail any novel or innovative approaches or components of the project.

 Detail how communication, awareness raising and sharing of lessons from the projects will be carried out.